 Hi all welcome back to the blog.
 If you haven’t read last week’s blog on Sabbatai Zevi I’d suggest go check that out first.
 This week we’re headed in an arc back in that direction as the tale goes on.

-The dozen or so people in the house are there because they believe tonight the world is going to end in a giant flood, and a spacecraft from the far off planet of Clarion is going to rescue them.
-Them alone, a select few.
-Outside there is a crowd of curious onlookers and reporters.
-Inside, amongst the believers, a small number of interlopers, led by a young psychology lecturer named Leon Festinger.
+The dozen or so people in the house believe the world will end tonight, deluged by a giant flood.
+They are the select few to be saved by an alien race who have looked down on Earth for eons.
+Curious onlookers and reporters have been gathered outside all day, waiting to see what happens, when nothing happens after all.
+Inside, amongst the believers, a small group of interlopers, led by the psychology lecturer Leon Festinger.
 The lady with the direct line to the aliens?
 Festinger identifies her as Mrs Marian Keech – in the years since she has been identified as Mrs Dorothy Martin.
-One must presume the other named figures in this tale are still under Noms de Plumes.
+One presumes the other named figures in this tale are Noms de Plumes also.

 Dorothy Martin was a woman who believed in various forms of mysticism.
-From a young age she had been drawn to the Theosophical movement of Helena Blavatsky.
-This led to her studying a local offshoot which would go on to influence later New Age spiritualist movements, Guy and Edna Ballard’s ‘I AM’ movement.
+From a young age she’d been drawn to the Theosophical movement of Helena Blavatsky.
+This led to her studying an American offshoot which would influence later New Age spiritualist movements, Guy and Edna Ballard’s ‘I AM’ movement.
 From there she discovered ‘Oahspe: A New Bible’, a spiritualist tome, allegedly written by ‘automatic writing’ (where the writer is merely the conduit for a supernatural force providing them the information) by John Newbrough in 1882.
-Finally she had recently discovered Scientology, and something about the writings of it’s sci-fi author founder L. Ron Hubbard just clicked with her.
+This finally led Dorothy to Scientology.
+Something about the writings of it’s sci-fi author founder L. Ron Hubbard just clicked with her.

-2nd August Sanada wrote.
-Yes, all of what Dr. Armstrong said.
-I was there.
-I wiped your minds.
-You saw the flying saucers.
-Sanada also warned Dorothy, for the first time, something bad was about to happen.
+2nd August Sanada wrote through Dorothy, confirming the doctor’s hypothesis.
+He also warned Dorothy, for the first time, something bad was about to happen.

-Now we have a lot to cover in this so I will buzz through the main points.
-In the months leading up to the night in question, they picked up a number of followers.
-There is ‘Fred Purden’, a student who had a falling out with his parents over Mrs Martin.
-He is so tied up in preparing for Armageddon he is about to flunk his whole year.
-There is ‘Laura Brooks’ who has given away all her belongings, cause who needs Earth stuff on Clarion, right?
-‘Susan Heath’ a fanatic who has fallen out badly with her dorm-mate and has been banned by her college from proselyting there.
-As the day draws closer those who are working made a pact to give up their jobs.
+In the months leading up to 21st December, Dorothy picked up several new followers…. besides Professor Festinger and his assistants.
+There was ‘Fred Purden’, a student who fell out with his parents over joining the group.
+He is so tied up in preparing for Armageddon he will flunk his whole year.
+There is ‘Laura Brooks’, who has given away all her earthly belongings – cause who needs Earth stuff on Clarion, right? – is new.
+‘Susan Heath’, a fanatic who has fallen out badly with her dorm-mate and been banned by her college from proselyting, another acolyte.
+As the day draws near those who work made a pact to hand in their notice.
 ‘Mark Post’ walked out of the hardware store.
-‘Edna Post’ was running a daycare centre.
-She got an extremely judgmental look from the owners when she handed in her notice.
+‘Edna Post’ was running a daycare centre – the extremely judgmental look from her boss makes is abundantly clear she has no job to return to if Sanada doesn’t come.
 ‘Bertha Blatsky’ packed in her job as a secretary.
 Dr. Armstrong is fired.

 10:00 AM.
 Dorothy gets a message.
 “At the hour of midnight you shall be put into parked cars and taken to a place where ye shall be put aboard a porch(UFO)”